imyourmanzi/mattmanzi.com/src/routes/projects/data/valleymatch_deepdive.md

 - I remember juggling a lot of overlapping code changes and it would have been nice to have used git for that.
 - Containerizing the application dependencies would have saved me a lot of trouble recreating the environment on school computers.
-- This project would have benefitted from a “control center” or some centralized executable, but instead I had to manually run the `javac` command multiple times to process a single batch.
+- This project would have benefitted from a “control center” or some centralized executable, but instead I had to manually run the `java` command multiple times to process a single batch.
 - Knowing now about the joys of understanding what your program is doing, I absolutely would have used a proper logger.
   - The same goes for a code linter.